-If your bank account statements contain transfers between your own bank accounts there's a few quick steps that need to be done in order to import your statement data after AutoEntry has completed the extraction.
-This only applies to transfers between your own bank accounts that are set up in Sage 50 and not for transfers externally (e.g. paying a supplier/vendor by an electronic funds transfer, EFT).
+If your bank account statement contains transfers between your own bank accounts there are a few quick steps that need to be done in order to import your statement data after AutoEntry has completed the extraction.
+This only applies to transfers between your own bank accounts that are set up in Sage 50 and not for transfers externally e.g. paying a supplier/vendor by an electronic funds transfer (EFT).

 Essentially, AutoEntry only extracts the statement data as either a payment or receipt.
 Sage 50 refers to these as a transaction type BP (Bank Payment) or BR (Bank Receipt).
 A single line transaction as per your bank statement does not suffice for Sage 50 to recognise this as a transfer from one of your accounts to another.
 A quick edit is required to the export from AutoEntry before uploading to Sage 50.